gvwilson/thirdbit/src/fiction/iffy/outline.md

     -   Aussies in Halley.
     -   Nobody knows what's going on in Paddington South.
 -   *Guinevere* returns to Halley.
+    -   Jeep is waiting on the dock.
-    -   Iffy reconnects with Jeep, realizes that he has feelings for her.
+    -   Iffy realizes that he has feelings for her.
-    -   Honesty wakes up: imprinting is starting to break.
+    -   Honesty wakes up: her imprinting is starting to break down.
 -   Iffy, Wales, and Johel are taken to see GS Halley.
-    -   Big reveal: it's actually GS Paddington, who has master-minded the whole thing.
-    -   Dr. Johel has been working for him all along.
-    -   The real GS Halley has already been disposed of.
--   Governor Stern (only surviving copy) is negotiating his exit with the Aussies.
-    -   While they're distracted by the Zillions, he will get control of Mount Tyree.
+    -   Big reveal: he is under Dr. Johel's control (which she reveals by switching him off).
+-   She has been playing the governors (and the Aussies and Zillions) against each other to buy time.
+    -   She wants control of Mount Tyree in order to win the war against the AI.
-    -   "We *will* change things" he promises (foreshadowing the big reveal at the end).
+    -   "We *will* change things" she promises (foreshadowing the big twist at the end).
 -   Wales gives up Iffy when Dr. Johel says, "You can have the next one, I promise."

 ### Chapter 10: changeling (day 15-25)